-Infrastructure / connectivity Cities that work need to have infrastructure that works.
-Major investment programmes, from cycle schemes to new airports, reflect a city's aspiration and desire to grow and outcompete.
-The 'Grand Paris' project involves the creation of four new Metro lines.
-The project will gradually come into service by 2030 and benefit office submarkets in the north-west of the CBD, the south of the Western Business District and Saint-Denis.
-Equally as compelling is Amsterdam: it occupies top spot in terms of the world's most bicycle-friendly cities, boasting 400km of dedicated bike tracks.
+Innovation outcompete.
+The 'Grand Paris' project involves the creation Innovation, in the form of technology, is playing of four new Metro lines.
+The project will gradually come a fundamental role in how cities are changing into service by 2030 and benefit office submarkets in and growing.
+For many, technology and related the north-west of the CBD, the south of the Western sectors are driving their economies: Business District and Saint-Denis.
+Equally as compelling is Amsterdam: it occupies top spot in terms of the world's consequently, tenant demand and take-up is coming mainly from technology, media, telecommunications and fintech most bicycle-friendly cities, boasting 400km of dedicated companies.
+Some of the cities that place highly in our Cities bike tracks.